Skip to content ↓

 • Handwriting pens, rubber grips.

-• Clicker 7 software to support independent writing.
+• Clicker 7 software to support independent writing for pupils in the AC.

-• Support with fine motor skill task such as using scissors & strengthening hand muscles.
+• Support with fine motor skill tasks such as using scissors & strengthening hand muscles.

 • Use of alternatives to writing e.g. laptop or a scribe.